 Missoula Children’s Theatre Performance on August 4

-MISSOULA CHILDREN’S THEATRE PRESENTS THE PRINCESS AND THE PEA
+MISSOULA CHILDREN’S THEATRE PRESENTS THE PRINCESS AND THE PEAThe Princess and the Pea

 What do Glacierdom and Riverdom have in common?
 The Leprechauns know!
 Get a new look at a classic story this Saturday, August 4, 2018 when the Missoula Children’s Theatre and more than 40 local students present an original musical adaptation of THE PRINCESS AND THE PEA.
 Performances will be held at 12 noon and 2:30 p.m. in the Falls Area Performing Arts Center, located in Oconto Falls High School.